ewgf-gg/ewgfgg-frontend/README.md

 # EWGF.GG - Tekken 8 Statistics Website (Frontend)

+## ⚠️ Repository Archived ⚠️

+As of October 16th, 2025, this repository has been archived and is now read-only. **EWGF.GG will continue operating as a closed-source project.**  The website isn't going anywhere, and development will continue!
+Thank you for your understanding :)

 This is the front-end service that runs [ewgf.gg](https://www.ewgf.gg/).
 It is designed to visualize and display TEKKEN 8 data that has been collected from the Wavu Wank api.
 > **Note: To run this locally, you MUST have the backend server running at the configured API_URL before starting the frontend application.
 See the backend repository for setup instructions.**